zowe/zowe-install-packaging/bin/README.md

 Each command is represented as a directory with some assistant files.

 - `.help`: This is an _optional_ plain text help message.
 You can put any text here and it will be displayed if the user issue `--help` with your command.
+- `.errors`: This is a documentation file lists all possible error codes and exit codes for this command.
+Each line represents one error and is separated by `|` into 3 fields:
+  1. is the error code like `ZWEI0102E`.
+  2. is the command exit code in a range of 1 to 255.
+The caller can check the command exit code to determine what's the error caused the command to exit prematurely.
+  3. is the error message.
 - `.parameters`: This is an _optional_ definition of command line parameters for this command.
-Parameters defined in this file will be combined with all upper level `.parameters` file and be available for this command. `zwe` command has global parameters like `--help`, `--verbose`, etc, which are defined in `bin/commands/.parameters` file.
+Parameters defined in this file will be combined with all upper level `.parameters` file and be available for this command.
+Please note if the command has embedded sub-commands, all parameters defined in parent will also be propagated to all sub-commands. `zwe` command has global parameters like `--help`, `--verbose`, etc, which are defined in `bin/commands/.parameters` file.
 Every line of this file represents a CLI parameter.
-Each parameter definition is separated by `|` into 5 fields:
+Each parameter definition is separated by `|` into 8 fields:
   1. is the parameter id, or full name.
 This column is required and the user can use `--` prefix to customize this parameter.
 For example, with `config` definition, the user can use `--config` to pass value to `zwe` command.
   2. is the parameter alias.
 This column is optional.
 This column is usually with one letter and the user can use `-` prefix to customize this parameter.
 For example, with `c` definition, the user can use `-c` to pass value to `zwe` command.
   3. is the parameter type.
 This column is required and must be value of `boolean` or `string`, or abbreviation of them like `b`, `bool`, `s`, `str`.
 This indicates how the user can pass parameter value.